 NO REFUNDS.
 However, your money can be moved to a different workshop down the road if you have schedule or health problems.
 We will work with you.

 My e-mail address for these workshops is firstname.lastname@example.org.
 Please put only WORKSHOPS in the subject line.
 Or if I do not respond, please try again.
-I try to respond fairly quickly, meaning within the same day.
+I try to respond fairly quickly, meaning within the same day, two at most.

 WHICH WORKSHOP FIRST?